Ankesh-Prajapati/Warden/README.md

   certificates, update metadata, internal/dev endpoints, writable paths, and SBOM/library inventory.

-Some macOS checks require macOS command-line tools and are reported as best-effort when run from Windows or Linux.
+> Some macOS checks require macOS command-line tools and are reported as
+> best-effort when run from Windows or Linux.

 ## VirusTotal Reputation

-VirusTotal checks are opt-in.
+VirusTotal checks are **opt-in**.

 By default Warden sends only SHA-256 hashes to VirusTotal.
 The binary itself does not leave the machine unless `--vt-upload-unknown` or the matching desktop upload option is explicitly enabled.

-Use upload only when you have permission to submit target binaries to a third party service.
-This is especially important for proprietary client software.
+> Use upload only when you have permission to submit target binaries to a
+> third-party service.
+This is especially important for proprietary client
+> software.

 ## Custom Rules And Plugins